-This vegan vegetable korma is made with fresh veggies and chickpeas, simmered in an Indian curry coconut sauce and topped with roasted cashews and fresh cilantro.
+This vegan korma is made with fresh vegetables and chickpeas, simmered in an Indian curry coconut sauce and topped with roasted cashews and fresh cilantro.

 Sometimes I don’t understand myself at all.
 This is one of those recipes which, once I made it, I was kicking myself because it was just too easy.
 Kicking myself (1) for not having made it before, and (2) for having made it now, and bestowed upon myself the knowledge of just how easy it is.
 See.
 Total nonsense.

 It’s always a little bit of a surprise to discover some dish, like this one, that you’ve ordered many times on nights out, and were always really impressed with, is really easy to make at home.
 And it was really easy.
 Took less than thirty minutes and the ingredients list is way shorter than you’d think.